 To embed an image to a web page use the <img> tag.
-This is an empty tag, which means that it has no closing tag and contains only attributes.

 The <img> tag supports a number of required and optional attributes, which give additional information about it.

-Required Image Attributes
+Required Image Attributes - src and alt¶

 The src (source) attribute specifies the name or the location of the image to be displayed.
 The value of src attribute should contain the name of the image file or its URL.